 The General Plan EIR found that the General Plan policy that directs creation of the C-3 District would reduce vehicle miles travelled, and consequently GHG emissions, by placing commercial development in convenient locations that would reduce trip lengths.
 It is anticipated that the commercial nodes would place retail services closer to rural residents and that most other trips to the commercial nodes would be pass-by trips from people already traveling on U.S. Highway 101.
-Future development of the Livestock 101 node in conformance with the proposed C-3 District code standards would contribute to the construction and operational emissions impacts identified in the General Plan EIR dependent on site-specific circumstances, which will be analyzed at the time specific development projects are proposed.
+Future development of the Betabel Road C-1 rezone would contribute to the construction and operational emissions impacts identified in the General Plan EIR dependent on site-specific circumstances, which will be analyzed at the time specific development projects are proposed.
+The Betabel C-1 rezone does not include any development specific impacts.
+Because no development project has been proposed, any projection of GHG impacts would be speculative at this stage.
+Pursuant to Mitigation Measure B1, GHG impacts will be analyzed at the time specific development projects are proposed.

 All future development would be required to comply with state regulations, General Plan policies, and air district requirements.
-General Plan Policies LU-1.1, LU-1.2, LU-2.7, LU-4.2, LU-4.4, LU-5.3, and LU-5.6 promote smart growth and mixed use to reduce the number and length of vehicle trips (General Plan EIR pp. 11-37-11-40).
+General Plan Policies LU-1.1, LU-1.2, LU-2.7, LU-4.2, LU-4.4, LU-5.3, and LU-5.6 promote smart growth and mixed use to reduce the number and length of vehicle trips (General Plan EIR pp. 11-37- 11-40).
 General Plan Policies C-1.1, C-1.2, C-1.10, C-2.1, and C-2.2 promote transit, bicycling, and pedestrian trips (General Plan EIR p.
 11-42- 11-44).
 The California Building Code and General Plan Policies LU-2.1 and LU-2.2 promote sustainable building practices.

-General Plan Policy LU-2.3 requires energy conservation standards for new construction, and LU-2.4 requires new buildings to be oriented and landscaped to enhance natural lighting and solar access (General Plan EIR pp. 11-37- 11-38).
-The proposed C-3 District Code provides detailed development regulations that limit the intensity of future development and the types of land uses allowed within the node and would allow for uses consistent with the land uses analyzed in the General Plan, which include shopping centers, truck and automobile stations, tourist-serving commercial uses, and hotels/motels (General Plan, p.
+General Plan Policy LU-2.3 requires energy conservation standards for new construction, and LU-2.4 requires new buildings to be oriented and landscaped to enhance natural lighting and solar access (General Plan EIR pp. 11-37-11-38).
+The C-1 zoning development regulations limit the intensity of future development and the types of land uses allowed within the site and would allow for uses consistent with the land uses analyzed in the General Plan.
+The General Plan contemplates uses such as shopping centers, truck and automobile stations, tourist-serving commercial uses, and hotels/motels (General Plan, p.
 3-6; General Plan EIR, p.
 3-37).
+The uses included in sections 25.16.021 through 25.16.023, such as souvenir and curio shops, roadside stands, commercial and entertainment establishments including tourist-serving commercial uses, and hotels/motels, are consistent with the uses contemplated by the General Plan..
+Additionally, future development would be limited to the 0.8 FAR identified in the General Plan for the Commercial Regional land use designation and considered in the General Plan EIR.
 Site specific development proposals will be reviewed for design features that reduce GHGs such as walkability.
 Future development of the project would fit within the growth projections utilized in the General Plan EIR analysis.
-The Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+The Betabel Road C-1 rezone would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.